andrea2702/WebPage_CV/src/content/work/robotics.md

 dateEnd: "now"
 ---

-Computer Vision intern in the development
+Computer Vision intern in the development of an object classification pipeline

-- Sit amet consectetur adipisicing elit.
-Iure illo neque tempora.
+- Perform object identification with different methods: Yolov, Faster-R-CNN, SAM and Grounding Dino
-- Quibusdam, debitis voluptatum, lorem ipsum
+- Use classical computer vision methods